faizan-m/faizan-m.github.io/quirks.md

 </style>

 ## Miming
 I was a member of the HYPE! mime troupe at Tufts where I was involved in acting, writing and directing skits.
 I love miming as a medium for story-telling because it demands that the plot be broken down into the most basic form of human expression; gestures and body language.
-And because of that it aspires to transcend beyond barriers of language and culture into something that is universally human.
-My experience within the troupe renewed my faith in our shared humanity that exists beyond social and geographic barriers.
+And because of that, it aspires to transcend beyond barriers of language and culture into something that is universally human.
+My experience within the troupe is the basis of my faith in shared humanity that exists beyond social and geographic barriers.

 <div class="swiper my-3 swiper-mime swiper-mime--0">